 First, he took in a deep breath and unleashed a high, ragged, piercing shriek.
 It drove some of the assembled throng running, while others covered their ears.
 The smiles instantly disappeared.
 The mass of humanity stepped back, giving Lhai more room.
-It would surely bring the out the guards, but they would be coming anyway.
-Either he escaped now or not at all.
+It would surely bring out the guards, but they would be coming anyway.
+Either he escaped now, or not at all.

 Second, he raised his wings and extended them fully, sweeping the air in front of him and driving the crowd back a bit more.
 He took a quick glimpse left and right and smiled.
 With great up and down strokes Lhai beat his wings and slowly began to lift off the ground, quickly gaining momentum.
 He shrieked again, just for good measure.

 Lhai rose into the air, more easily than he had in years.
 His wings ached, sending shots of pain down his back.
 He gritted his teeth and beat them again, trying to push through the hot aching of muscles that had lain dormant for so long.
 Drawn by the commotion, a squad of Kala’s guards ran across the bailey and stared, mouths open, as Lhai rose slowly, five feet then ten feet into the air.

 Lhai caught a glimpse of something shiny, the sun glinting off metal, out of the corner of his eye.
 He turned and saw one of the guards notching an arrow in his bow.
 Lhai beat his wings harder and began to make for the wall.
 He needed another fifteen feet to clear it, but he could feel his weight dragging behind him.